shivannis/xandr-docs-public/xandr-docs/articles/invest/buyer-segment-performance-report.md

 description: Use the Buyer Segment Performance report to understand segment performance within an advertising campaign.
 The report offers insights on the segment engagement and conversions.
 ---

-# Buyer Segment Performance report in Microsoft Invest
+# Microsoft Invest - Buyer Segment Performance report

 This report provides buyers with segment performance across multiple ad campaigns and advertisers.
 This allows you to: